JanusRekoj/Transportastic/README.md

 4. Start application with controller.py with python3.7

 *Backup of Devpost Readme*
 ## Inspiration
 Public transportation providers in many cities are facing increasing problems with the **peak usage** of their services **during the rush hours** which will only increase in the future due to urbanization.
 This is not only a problem for the providers but also for the millions of people using these services.
-This is especially true during the current pandemic where it can be life threatning to use overcrowded means of transportation.
+This is especially true during the current pandemic where it can be life threatening to use overcrowded means of transportation.
 Consequently, **our goal is to flatten the curve around the rush hour usage peaks** which can also help to flatten the curve in the pandemic.

 ## What it does
-We use **WiFi probe requests** to analyze the **occupancy of transportation** services.
+We are using **WiFi probe requests** to analyze the **occupancy of transportation** services.
 Based on this data, we provide services to both the provider and the customer.
-The provider can view the occupancy in **real-time in a web dashboard** and use this data to react quickly to unexpected growth of passengers, e.g. by sending additional buses.
+The provider can view the occupancy in **real-time in a web dashboard** and use this data to react quickly to the unexpected growth of passengers, e.g. by sending additional buses.
-Moreover, historic occupancy data can be viewed for any line and **predictions generated with machine learning** are provided to improve the route planning.
+Moreover, historic occupancy data can be viewed for any bus line and **predictions generated with machine learning** are provided to improve the route planning.
-By introducing a **reward based system**, we give the passenger an incentive to use less occupied means of transportation in order to reduce the load on the main transportation systems.
-The reward comes in form of **bonus kilometers** depending on the occupancy during the trip - "*the lower the occupancy, the higher the reward*".
+By introducing a **reward based system**, we intent to incentivize passengers to use less occupied means of transportation in order to reduce the load on the main transportation systems.
+The reward comes in the form of **bonus kilometers** depending on the occupancy during the trip - "*the lower the occupancy, the higher the reward*".
 These bonus kilometers **can be used to get free trips** in the future.
 To provide this information to the customer, we add information regarding occupancy and expected reward to the common information of a trip search.

 ## How we built it